Consideration by the ACNFP of Iboza (Tetradenia Riparia) as a Traditional Food

 The Committee stated that analyses of more batches of the applicant’s product would need to be provided, along with relevant certificates of analysis and accreditations for proximate analysis, composition for nutrients and non-nutrients, and contaminants.

-However, in this case some information had been provided and this was reviewed.
-The main concern were the multiple reports of poisoning in adults and subsequent fatalities associated with consumption of Tetradenia riparia.
+Some information had been provided on the potential toxicological profile and this was reviewed.
+The main concern were the multiple reports in the open literature of poisoning in adults and subsequent fatalities associated with consumption of Tetradenia riparia.
 While it was noted that the applicant considers these cases were not as a result of normal use, this was not evidenced.
 No human data had been provided for this product and there was also no information or data on the levels which are safe to consume.
 All the data provided from in-vitro studies did not clearly support the safety of the product.

 This lack of evidence along with the suggestion of medicinal uses of the Tetradenia riparia plant in southern Africa raised further questions on the toxicology that could not be explored with the data provided.